 Goldfish FAQs

 Do I need to flour the surface before rolling out the dough?
-No, you can roll out the dough on a piece of parchment paper or silpat mat.
+No, you can roll out the dough on parchment paper or a silpat mat.
 If the dough is cool, it won’t stick.
 As the dough warms with handling, it will become stickier.
-You can simply chill the dough or just roll it out gently so it doesn’t stick.
+You can chill the dough or just roll it out gently so it doesn’t stick.
 Remember to chill your dough before baking.
 This step is essential to getting the right shape.

-Can I make these dairy free?
+Can I make it dairy-free?
 No, these goldfish contain real cheese and real butter.
 I’m not sure a dairy-free cheese alternative would work well or melt evenly.
-If you don’t eat dairy, this recipe might not work for you.
+This recipe might not work for you if you don’t eat dairy.

 Can I use any gluten-free flour blend?
-I tested this recipe with Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend and got amazing results.
-I highly recommend using gluten-free flour blends that contain a mixture of flours, starches and xanthan gum.
+I tested this recipe with Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend and got terrific results.
+I highly recommend using gluten-free flour blends containing flour, starches, and xanthan gum.
 If your flour blend doesn’t contain xanthan gum, as a general rule, you’ll want to add 1/2 tsp for every 1 cup of flour.

 What kind of cheese works best?
-I prefer a mild or medium cheddar cheese.
+I prefer mild or medium cheddar cheese.
 I haven’t tested this recipe with other cheeses, but a firm, semi-hard cheese should work (think pepper jack or gouda).
-It’s best to shred your own cheese vs. buying pre-shredded cheese to ensure no other ingredients compromise your recipe.
-For example, many store bought cheeses have preservatives and cornstarch in them, which may affect how your goldfish turn out.
+It’s best to shred your cheese vs. buying pre-shredded cheese to ensure no other ingredients compromise your recipe.
+For example, many store-bought cheeses have preservatives and cornstarch, which may affect how the goldfish turns out.

 Additional Reading